-Like almost every other state, Georgia has passed legislation requiring vehicle owners to carry certain minimum amounts of liability car insurance, in the event that they cause a traffic accident on the state's roads and highways.
+Georgia requires vehicle owners to carry certain minimum amounts of liability car insurance, in the event that they cause a traffic accident on the state's roads and highways.
 In this article, we'll discuss:

-Georgia requires that the owner of a motor vehicle carry liability insurance on his or her vehicle.
+Georgia requires that the owner of a motor vehicle registered in the state carry liability insurance on their vehicle.
 The minimum liability coverage you are required to carry in Georgia is:

 Your liability coverage will kick in if any family member is driving your vehicle, or if you've given someone else permission to use it.
 It will likely also cover you if you get into an accident in a rental car.